Ungter/roast-him-kim/README.md

 ### Setup

 1. Clone the repository.
-2. Install the required dependencies by running `npm install`.
+2. Install the required dependencies by running `npm install openai discordjs`.
 3. Add your Discord bot token, and OpenAI API key to it.
 4. Run the bot by running `node index.js`.